Keith T Hampton

-He is the Music Director and Project Manager of the Chicago Community Chorus, 1st Vice President of the Chicago Music Association, Br.
-No.1 of the National Association of Negro Musicians, and Director of Music at the Church of the Good Shepherd.
-Brandon has studied and coached with Jonita Lattimore, David Holloway, Scott Gilmore, Dana Brown, and Giulio Favario.
-Brandon earned his degree as a Bachelor of Music in Vocal Performance from Eastern Illinois University and his Master’s in Voice Performance from CCPA at Roosevelt University.
-He is also a member of Phi Mu Alpha Sinfonia.
+Brandon has studied and coached with R. Paul Crabb, Brandon Boyd, Keith Hampton, Jonita Lattimore, David Holloway, Scott Gilmore, Dana Brown, and Giulio Favario.
+Brandon earned a Bachelor of Music in Vocal Performance from Eastern Illinois University, a Master’s in Voice Performance from CCPA at Roosevelt University, and a Master’s in Choral Conducting from the University of Missouri.
+He is also a member of Phi Mu Alpha Sinfonia. firstname.lastname@example.org

 New Membership Coordinator

 Michele Douglas, a native Chicagoan, is a music educator with over twenty-five years of K-12 teaching experience in Detroit and Chicago Public School systems.
 Her current Chicago school has been selected as one of four Illinois schools to participate in the Turnaround Arts national program of the Kennedy Center for the Performing Arts, founded by former First Lady Michelle Obama, to provide “ high-quality and integrated arts education [to] strengthen school reform efforts, boost academic achievement, and increase student engagement in schools facing some of the toughest educational challenges in the country.”